-Windstream Communications operates out of Little Rock, Arkansas, and offers services to over a million customers in the eastern half of the United States.
-Like most ISPs, they have gone through many evolutions.
-Most recently they were known as Valor Communications Group.
-Since 2007, they have acquired seven additional companies to expand their infrastructure, coverage and number of access lines.
-They offer three residential internet plans ranging from 3Mbps to 12Mbps subscriptions.
+Windstream Communications operates out of Little Rock, Arkansas, and offers services to over three million customers in the eastern half of the United States.
+Like most ISPs, this company has gone through many evolutions.
+Most recently, the company was the Valor Communications Group.
+Since 2007, Windstream has acquired six additional companies to expand its infrastructure, coverage and number of access lines.
+Currently, Windstream offers four residential internet plans ranging from 3 Mbps to 24 Mbps subscriptions.

-Since Windstream offers services to specific areas of the eastern half of the U.S., they only provide DSL services to one of our test addresses.
-However, they provide services to over a million customers that make it a midsize ISP, comparable to Earthlink and Suddenlink in size.
-They offer three plans.
-If you are interested in using the internet to stream movies and play games, you will want to consider their fastest option.
-But if you just need the internet to read webpages and check email, their 3Mbps subscription will work for you.
+Since Windstream offers services to specific areas of the eastern half of the U.S., it only provides DSL services to one of the test addresses we used on the other internet service providers we looked at.
+However, Windstream provides services to over three million customers and that makes it a midsize ISP, comparable to EarthLink and Suddenlink in size.
+The company offers three plans.
+If you are interested in using the internet to stream movies and play games, you will want to consider two faster options.
+But if you just need the internet to read webpages and check email, the 3 Mbps subscription will work for you.
 In third-party speed tests Windstream lands in about the mid-range compared to other major providers, but that is on par for DSL services – the top performers are usually cable or fiber optic services.

 In terms of customer support, you can contact Windstream by telephone, chat or email.
-You can also follow them on Twitter, YouTube and Facebook; on these websites, you can read company news and more.
-Their customer and technical support phone numbers are toll-free and they do not charge for basic support.
-We like that they offer a variety of payment options for their customers, including online, by phone or by mail.
-You can also pay in person at their retail locations or payment centers.
-They have quite a few payment centers available to their customers, such as three in Savannah, Georgia, and three in Lincoln, Nebraska.
-If you need additional help, they post useful FAQs online as well as video tutorials, internet security information, home networking support and email assistance.
+You can also follow the company on Twitter and Facebook; on these websites, you can read company news and more.
+The customer and technical support phone numbers are toll-free and Windstream does not charge for basic support.
+We like that the company offers a variety of payment options for customers, including online, by phone or by mail.
+You can also pay in person at one of the retail locations or payment centers.
+If you need additional help, you can find useful FAQs online as well as video tutorials, internet security information, home networking support and email assistance.